-2 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 NOTE: These will be test questions.
-Accurate and infallible information concerni; and it is to be considered the · · Quote II Tim 3:16-17 with all proper punctuat ion.
-Revelation con cerns the of truth. ncerns the of truth. oncerns the of truth.
+7 ES 7 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 NOTE: These will be test questions.
+Accurate and infallible information concerning; and it is to be considered the · · Quote II Tim 3:16-17 acerns the of truth.
+Inspiration con ncerns the of truth.
+Illumination co oncerns the of truth.
 The Bible doct rine of Inspiration is: . (p.
-65 in the textbook) , meaning that every word is inspired by Go s that every part (all and every Scripture) is ANGELOLOGY The creation at the universe nd fall of the angels probably took place [before e after] the creation of They are a not a race.
-One name for the Devil is which means "adversa ry." els, including their leader, Satan, will eventuall
+65 in the textbook) , meaning that every word is inspired by Go d; and, which mean s that every part (all and every Scripture) is inspired.
+The exection of ANGELOLOGY after the exection of the universe nd fall of the angels probably took place [before e after the creation of They are a not a race.
+One name for the Devil is which means "adversa ry."
+The fallen ang els, including their leader, Satan, will eventuall y be cast into the